 6. Perhaps the Best Therapy of All - "Low and Slow"

 There are, in my opinion, a number of causes of autism.
-My theory is basically that it is a “whole person” affliction, affecting the nervous system, brain, digestive system, and endocrine system.
-The more I learn about adrenal health, the more I see how healthy adrenal health is crucial to whole wellness.
+My theory is basically that it is a "whole person" affliction, affecting the nervous system, brain, digestive system, and endocrine system.
+The more I learn about adrenal health, the more I see how it's crucial to whole wellness.

 A dear friend told me of another mother of a child with Asperger's who called being calm with her son, "Low and Slow."